suuelee/druber-responsive/README.md

 I'm going to tackle each section one at a time, starting with "About" as it seems to be the most simple.

-### Fixing the "About" Section
+### 🔨 Fixing the "About" Section

 This section features side-by-side images with descriptions – a very basic layout seen on most websites.
-To make this mobile-friendly, we simply have to ensure that the images/descriptions stack on top of each other (or in other words, wrap) when the width becomes narrow enough.
+To make this mobile friendly, we simply have to ensure that the images/descriptions stack on top of each other (or in other words, wrap) when the width of the screen becomes narrow enough.

 🧠 Which part of the CSS is telling these images to be aligned horizontally?